DQiaole/MemFlow/README.md

 pip install yacs loguru einops timm==0.4.12 imageio matplotlib tensorboard scipy opencv-python h5py tqdm
 ```

-For training the model, you should further install the [FlashAttention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features).
+For faster training or inference, you should further install the [FlashAttention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features).

 ## Models
 We provide pretrained [models](https://github.com/DQiaole/MemFlow/releases/tag/v1.0.0).
 The default path of the models for evaluation is: